 So, how do you ensure the contact center analytics delivers ROI?

-Download our eBook, 7 Steps to Get ROI From Contact Center Analytics, to learn more about a seven-step action plan that will enable contact center leaders to get the maximum ROI from contact center analytics.
+We have talked to multiple ebook publishers and are happy to announce that you can download our eBook, 7 Steps to Get ROI From Contact Center Analytics, to learn more about a seven-step action plan that will enable contact center leaders to get the maximum ROI from contact center analytics.
 Here’s a snapshot of the key steps discussed in the eBook.

 Step 1: Assess the analytics maturity of your contact center

 Step 2: Build on existing capabilities

 Step 3: Focus on a few, critical KPIs

 Step 4: Ensure buy-in and effective change management

 Step 5: Look for insights that lead to actions

 Step 6: Deploy text analytics to understand customer intent